 Solutions to discourage this movement?

-have many benefits from this movement.
-Therefore, those countries should compensate to poor countries where qualified people are trained and educated.
+However, rich countries have many benefits from this movement; therefore, those countries should compensate to poor countries where qualified people are trained and educated.
 Poor countries often have to spend lots of money on educating and training those people, while they cannot receive any benefits from those people.
-(Structure of this sentence is too complex.
-You use too many "they", "them".
-This repetition makes your paragraph hard to follow and boring.
-You should be more flexible)

 To discourage this movement, it will be more successful when there is co-operation between rich and poor countries.
 Poor countries should create a good working condition for their essential personnel as well as benefit for them such as large salaries, position in society and other benefits.
 In addition, developed countries should invest more money in poor countries; instead of moving to rich countries, they can work in their own countries with good working environment as that in rich countries.

 In a word, this movement seems to be natural.
 If this phenomenon continues, the gap between rich and poor nations will be wider than now.
 Discouraging this movement is a good way for poor countries to reduce gap.